lgonzalezrouco/pti/microservices/README.md

 A Pod is a single instantiation of your microservice.
 You can execute multiple Pods (replicas) to scale a microservice.

 When we deployed our microservice before, Kubernetes executed one Pod.
+You can see all the running pods with:

+	kubectl get pods

-We can find the name of the pod (POD_NAME) that instantiates our microservice and save it within an environment variable this way:
+It will be convenient to save the name of the pod (POD_NAME) that instantiates our microservice within an environment variable this way:

 	export MYPOD=$(kubectl get pods -o go-template --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}')